rokmohar/alexa-assistant/readme.md

     https://accounts.google.com/o/oauth2/token
     ```

-10. Paste in the Client Secret that you were given by Google previously
+10. Copy the Client Secret from your Notepad/TextEdit document (HINT - it's the shorter of the two) and paste it into the Client Secret box
 11. Leave Client Authentication Scheme as "HTTP Basic"
 12. Leave eveything under Permission unselected.
 13. Paste into the Privacy Policy URL box: -